lcarranco/Blockchain_and_IoT/README.md

 `./geth --datadir ~/.ethereum/privatenet init genesis170.json`

+Need to change port number on other node using:

+`./geth --port xxx`

+Need to get ip address from starter node

+`ip link`

+Need to get enode from starter node. `enode` is supplied when you run `./geth --datadir ~/.ethereum/privatenet --networkid yy`

+`./geth --bootnodes enode`

 Set network ID.
 Future runs of geth on this data directory will use the genesis block you have defined.
+The last command `console` starts an interactive JavaScript environment

-`./geth --datadir ~/.ethereum/privatenet --networkid value`
+`./geth --datadir ~/.ethereum/privatenet --networkid yyy console`